laughingman7743/PyAthena/README.rst

     result_set = future.result()
     print(result_set.fetchall())

-A query ID is required to cancel a query with the AsynchronousCursor.
+A query ID is required to cancel a query with the AsyncCursor.

 .. code:: python